 With a pen and paper, walk into every room of your home.
 List out all the things that need to be done, but leave out your weekly cleaning tasks.
 You don’t want to clutter up your cleaning schedule with tasks that are already part of your routine.

-2. Get some more cleaning and maintenance ideas from the pros.
+2. Get some more cleaning schedule ideas.